stgl/pymccrgb/README.md

 [![MCC results](docs/img/mccrgb.png)]()

-Results of MCC and MCC-RGB on forested area near Mammoth Mountain, CA.
+Results of MCC and MCC-RGB on a forested area near Mammoth Mountain, CA.

 ### Documentation

-Read the documentation for example use cases, an API reference, and more.
-They are hosted at [pymccrgb.readthedocs.io](https://pymccrgb.readthedocs.io).
-Example notebooks are available in the docs or at [docs/source/examples](docs/source/examples).
+Read the documentation for example use cases, an API reference, and more at [pymccrgb.readthedocs.io](https://pymccrgb.readthedocs.io).

 ### Contributing